proxin187/Langin/README.md

 #### If

-An if statement is a type of conditional block consisting of a condition and a body, if the condition is true the body will be executed and if the condition is false the body will be skipped.
+If statements in Langin work just like in any other language consisting of a condition and a body.

 Example:
 ```